 Apply Mod Podge or water based polyurethane to back of tile with foam brush.
 Apply to wall.

 After all tiles are in place, allow to dry, then do 2-4 more coats of poly, allowing to dry between coats.
 This one is from ‘Art Bead Scene‘.

-Below is a pegboard backsplash by ‘DIY Network’.
+We love this pegboard backsplash idea by ‘DIY Network‘.
 Easy to organize and clean, and looks good too!

 And there you have it!
 DIY Dollar tree backsplash ideas for your perfect kitchen backsplash on a budget!
 And for more ideas, check out our post ‘How To install Backsplash‘Image Credits: DIY Network, Circadee, Shelterness, Art Bead Scene